Do the preparation task first. Then read the article and do the exercises to check your understanding.

 Arriving at your prom by chauffeur-driven limousine is very popular!
 Other young people like to travel by truck or in large 4x4 vehicles.
 The party can start on the way to the dinner or dance.
 Part of the fun for some prom-goers is to drive around town in their best clothes and make sure that everyone sees them.

-Two sixteen-year-old girls with a sense of humour arrived at their school prom in Somerset both dressed as Barbie.
+Two 16-year-old girls with a sense of humour arrived at their school prom in Somerset both dressed as Barbie.
 Did they arrive in a limo?
-No, they travelled in a more original style.
-Their mothers made each girl a life-sized Barbie box and the friends arrived at the prom party in their boxes on the back of a trailer!
+No, they travelled in a more original style: their mothers made each girl a life-sized Barbie box and the friends arrived at the prom party in their boxes on the back of a trailer!

 The school prom is big business.
 According to a recent newspaper report the average prom costs parents over £200 per teenager.
 Many pay much, much more.
 The cost can include a ticket for the prom party (which is often a three-course dinner followed by dancing) as well as new clothes, shoes, a visit to the hairdressers, a spray tan and probably car hire.